adalfonso/hello-server/README.md

 ## How to Create a DIY Docker Container for Your Unraid Server

 Unraid is awesome, and so are Docker containers.
-You may have installed Docker images through Community Applications before, but did not realize how easy it is to create your own from scratch.
+I've been using Docker images from Community Applications on Unraid for years, and have always kinda wondered how hard it would be to just create my own from scratch.
+Turns out it was actually pretty straight forward, and I want share the process I went through to make it happen

 In this guide I will cover:

 1. Setting up a basic HTTP server with node (our application)
 2. Publishing an image to hub.docker.com
-3. Running the Application on an Unraid Server
+3. Running the container on an Unraid Server

 ---

 #### Prerequisites

-You will need to have the following installed on your system:
+You will need to have the following programs installed the system where you will develop and test this on:

+- git
 - node/npm
 - docker
 - docker-compose